 The 16th Battalion moved to the area north of the Somme close to Richebourgh St. Vaast and was, for a short period, attached to Guards companies for instruction in the front line.
-On the 6th January 1916 the Battalion moved to take up front line duties for the first time.
+On the 6th January 1916 the Battalion moved to take up front line duties relieving the 6th King's Own in various trenches.

-On 9 January the Battalion War Diary recorded "Our artillery shelled enemy wire at S16A.58.
+On 9th January the Battalion War Diary recorded "Our artillery shelled enemy wire at S16A.58.
 Enemy artillery retaliated on our front line and 2 men were killed and 8 wounded.
 An officer's patrol went out after dark but could find no gap in enemy wire."

-On 30th January, Clifford was killed in action by a German sniper.

-Sadly, this is the final record in the School logbook regarding Clifford:
+The Battalion was relieved on 27th January and put in reserve behind the front line in Richebourg St. Vaast when, on 30th January, Clifford was killed by a German sniper.
+Sadly, the final record in the School Logbook regarding Clifford was